mmelc/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 2-listfiles displays allfiles in a lin
 The 4-list more files displays more file
 This lists digita onl
-This scrip prints drectory mzima
+This scrip prints drectory mzim
+The script moves files